kriszyp/lmdb-js/README.md

 Again, if this is performed inside a transation, the removal will be included in the current transaction.

 ### `store.transactionAsync(callback: Function): Promise`
 This will run the provided callback in a transaction, asynchronously starting the transaction, then running the callback, then later committing the transaction.
-By running within a transaction, the code in the callback can perform multiple operations atomically and isolated.
-Any `put` or `remove` operations are immediately written to the transaction and can be immediately read afterwards (without awaiting for returned promise) in the transaction.
+By running within a transaction, the code in the callback can perform multiple database operations atomically and isolated (fully [ACID compliant](https://en.wikipedia.org/wiki/ACID)).
+Any `put` or `remove` operations are immediately written to the transaction and can be immediately read afterwards (you can call `get()` or `getRange()` without awaiting for a returned promise) in the transaction.

-The callback function will be queued along with other `put` and `remove` operations, and run in the same transaction as other operations that have been queued in the current even turn, and will be executed in the order they were called.
+The callback function will be queued along with other `put` and `remove` operations, and run in the same transaction as other operations that have been queued in the current event turn, and will be executed in the order they were called.
+It also important to remember that the transaction callback function may be executed more than once if the transaction needs to be restarted due to resizing the database.

 `transactionAsync` will return a promise that will resolve once its transaction has been committed.
 The promise will resolve to the value returned by the callback function.
 The callback function may also be an asynchronous function that returns a promise, which will delay/defer the commit until the callback's promise is resolved (although other callback functions can proceed to execute while waiting for the promise).